Crypto20/Crypto20org/augur-introduction/augur.md

 Published: [http://www.crypto20.org/augur/](http://www.crypto20.org/augur/)

 Augur is a Decentralized Prediction Market Platform.
-Augur open-source platform is built on the Ethereum blockchain for any and all predictive markets, intended to revolutionize forecasting, decision making, and the manner in which information is collected and aggregated.
+Augur open-source platform is built on top of the Ethereum blockchain for any and all predictive markets, intended to revolutionize forecasting, decision making, and the manner in which information is collected and aggregated.

 Website: [http://www.augur.net/](http://www.augur.net/)